 Enhanced Capital Allowance claims should be submitted as part of your normal corporate or income tax return.
 It is therefore important to retain all the documentation relating to your claim which may include:

-- Dated screen prints from the ECA website
+- Dated screen prints

 - Information from the company that installs the equipment

 HM Revenue and Customs may investigate any aspect of a tax return, therefore it is important to ensure that you have to hand all the necessary evidence to support your claim.

 Please see the Enhanced Capital Allowance Scheme (external link) for full details.

 Page Last Updated:

 Please let us know if this page helped you find what you were looking for by answering the question below – you can also leave a comment for us.
 Please keep your comments relevant to this page.